 - Infinite flexibility.
 You can add any free or premium plugins and custom code to develop your site in any way you wish.

-In essence, the full power and flexibility far outweigh the little discomfort caused by hosting your website.
+In short, the full power and flexibility far outweigh the little inconvenience caused by self-hosting your website.

 - Cost: The core WordPress CMS software is open-source.
 However, a reliable host can cost anywhere from ~$1/mo to hundreds of dollars per month.